NICOLASQUINONES12/FEM-Plate-CST-Plane-Stress-MATLAB/.ipynb_checkpoints/README-checkpoint.md

 The solution corresponds to the problem illustrated in figure 6.16.
 ![Figure 1](figure1.JPG)

-This problem is based on chapter 6.5 of the book:
+This problem comes from the chapter 6.5 of the book:
 *A First Course in the Finite Element Method* by **Daryl L. Logan**.

 ## Features